Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Asked by The Associated Press whether the Kremlin has received an official confirmation of Prigozhin’s death, Peskov referenced Putin’s remarks from a day earlier: “He said that right now all the necessary forensic analyses, including genetic testing, will be carried out.
 Once some kind of official conclusions are ready to be released, they will be released.”

-Britain's defense ministry said Friday that the presumed death of Russian mercenary leader Yevgeny Prigozhin in a plane crash could destabilize the Wagner Group,
+Britain's Defense Ministry said the presumed death of Prigozhin could destabilize his Wagner Group of private military contractors.

 “When it comes to the future (of Wagner), I can’t tell you anything — I don’t know,” Peskov said.

-The jet crashed Wednesday soon after taking off from Moscow, carrying Prigozhin, six other Wagner members, and a crew of three, according to Russia’s civil aviation authority.
+The jet crashed Wednesday soon after taking off from Moscow for St. Petersburg, carrying Prigozhin, six other Wagner members, and a crew of three, according to Russia’s civil aviation authority.
 Rescuers found 10 bodies, and Russian media cited anonymous sources in Wagner who said Prigozhin was dead.
 But there has been no official confirmation.

 President Joe Biden, speaking to reporters Wednesday, said he believed Putin was likely behind the crash.